-The financial highlights table below is intended to help you understand the financial performance for the Class K shares and the Investor Class shares of the Weiss Alternative Multi-Strategy Fund for the period of the Fund's operations.
+The financial highlights table below is intended to help you understand the financial performance for the Class K shares and the Investor Class shares of the Weiss Alternative Multi-Strategy Fund for the five most recent fiscal years.
 Certain information reflects financial results for a single Fund share.
 The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-The information for the Fund has been derived from the financial statements audited by Cohen & Company, Ltd., the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, are included in the Fund's October 31, 2020 Annual Report, which is available upon request.
+The information for the Fund has been derived from the financial statements audited by Cohen & Company, Ltd., the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, are included in the Fund's October 31, 2023 Annual Report, which is available upon request.